Recycle Program

 We save eyeglasses and sunglasses for the Lions Club Eyeglass Recycling Center.

 Refractive errors can be easily corrected with eyeglasses, yet millions living in low and middle income countries lack access to basic eye care services.
 Lions have recognized the urgent need for corrective lenses and collect usable glasses in their communities to support the Lions Recycle For Sight Program.
 The glasses are sorted to determine those that are usable or unusable, processed, and placed in inventory for distribution to optical missions around the world.
 Lions help to minimize landfill waste by supporting precious metal reclamation and scrap processing for damaged glasses that are unusable.
-We do not collect eyeglass holders at this time.

 BAILEY CENTER FOOD COLLECTION